Martchus/syncthingtray/README.md

       separately).
     * Checkout the "[Configuring the built-in launcher](#configuring-the-built-in-launcher)" section for further details.
 * It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

+Note that the experimental UI tailored for mobile devices is more limited.
+So far it can only start a built-in version of Syncthing or connect to an externally started Syncthing instance.
+It will set a custom config/data directory for Syncthing so any Syncthing instance launched via the mobile UI will not interfere with existing setups.

 ## Installation and deinstallation
 Checkout [the website](https://martchus.github.io/syncthingtray/#downloads-section) for obtaining the executable.